ShubhamSharma1808/Upskilling-DS-Sensor-Fault-Detection/README.md

+Personal Milestone -> Working on ML project, using CI/CD to maintain the project, and the deployment of the project using docker in AWS INfra.

 # ML-Project | Sensor-Fault-Detection

 -  Data source | Air Pressure Data that is taken from MongoDB, was picked from the https://www.scania.com/ website.